benmccormick/benmccormick.github.io/pages/posts/saving-time-with-jest.md

 - Another speakup at Wednesday's meetup has a Jest related blog post out this week.
 Nate Hunzaker blogged about [using Jest with Nightmare.js for acceptance tests](https://www.viget.com/articles/acceptance-testing-react-apps-with-jest-and-nightmare)

 - If you live in the Triangle area (thats Raleigh/Durham, North Carolina to the rest of the world) make sure to check out the [Triangle React meetup](http://www.meetup.com/trianglereact/).
 The plan as I understand it is to do events once a month, alternating project nights and talks.
 I believe [Tracy][tracy] is looking for more speakers too, so hit her up if you're interested.
 This time 4 of us spoke for 15-20 minutes, so it isn't as much preparation as other events where you're the only speaker.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-If you're excited about Jest, you also might want to check out my [post on Jest Snapshots][snapshots].

 [jest]: https://facebook.github.io/jest/
 [christoph]: https://twitter.com/cpojer